HSE-LAMBDA/ai4material_design/docs/CONSTRUCTOR.md

 * Quantum oscillation predictions [`ai4material_design/notebooks/MoS2_V2_plot.ipynb`](../notebooks/MoS2_V2_plot.ipynb)

 ## Regenerating platform-specific scripts
+The scripts and workflows are already on the platform.
+This sec
 ### Data preprocessing
 1. Generate the platform scripts from DVC
 ```bash